-This will open the Mapping Name window to write a unique name for this mapping.
+It will open the Mapping Name window to write a unique name for this Mapping.
 Let me write m_xml_generator and click OK button.

 TIP: Please refer Informatica Mapping article to understand the procedure to create Mapping

 Drag and drop the Customer record source definitions from Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you refer the Source Qualifier Transformation article.
+Once you drag the Source, the Power Center designer will automatically create the source qualifier for you.
+I suggest you refer to the Source Qualifier Transformation article.

 Step 3(a): Create a XML Generator Transformation in Informatica

-In order to create an XML generator Transformation, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+To create an XML generator Transformation, Please navigate to the Transformation menu in Menu Bar and select the Create.. option.

-Once you click on the Create.. option, Create Transformation window will be opened as we shown below.
-Please select the XML Generator Transformation from drop down list and specify the unique name (XML_GenCustomer) and click on Create button
+Once you click on the Create.. option, Create Transformation window opened.
+Please select the XML Generator Transformation from the drop-down list and specify the unique name (XML_GenCustomer) and click on Create button

 Once you click on the Create.. button, a new window called Import XML Definition will be opened as shown below.
 Here, you have to specify the XSD or XML definition for this XML file.

-Local File: If the XSD file is in local file system then select this option.
+Local File: If the XSD file is in the local file system, then select this option.

-URL: Select the XML defintion file at particular URL
+URL: Select the XML definition file at particular URL

-Non-XML Sources: If you don’t have any XSD file, and if you want to use the SQL table present in the informatica Source definition then select this Non-XML Sources option.
+Non-XML Sources: If you don’t have an XSD file and want to use the SQL table in the Informatica Source definition, then select this option.
 For this example, we are going to use the Customerrecord table present in the Source definition.

-This will open a XML wizard.
+It will open an XML wizard.
 Click Next button

-Once you click on the Finish button, XML Generator Transformation will be added to the mapping designer.
+Once you click on the Finish button, XML Generator Transformation added to the mapping designer.

 Now let me add all the fields from Source Qualifier to XML Generator Transformation

-Next, Drag and drop the target definition from Targets folder to the mapping designer.
-Next, connect the XML Generator Transformation data output to XML_Output field in Target table.
+Next, Drag and drop the target definition from the Targets folder to the mapping designer.
+Next, connect the XML Generator Transformation data output to the XML_Output field in the Target table.

 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.